- by Liffity

 7. There are two kinds of flags- horizontal and vertical

 While the square-shaped, horizontally strung prayer flags are arguably the most common, they aren't the only variety of Tibetan prayer flag you'll see being used at sacred sites and on significant calendar dates.
 Those flags are called lung dar prayer flags.
 Flags that fly vertically, which are less common, are known as dar cho or dar chen flags.

 8. It's a good omen to receive Buddhists prayer flags as a gift

 Well, getting these prayer flags as a gift from someone is considered as a good omen.
 So, instead of buying it, getting these flags as a gift from someone is how you should acquire a prayer flag.

-Therefore, telling a friend who visits Leh-Ladakh to get you prayer flags is the right thing to do.
+Therefore, taking prayer flags to your friend when you visiting Tibet is the right thing to do.

 9. Color fading of these flags also has a meaning

 Fading of the colors on these flags means that the prayers were carried by the breeze.
 Color fading from the flags is considered auspicious.